tlkiong/angularjs_starting_template/README.md

         - getObjType(obj) - This will return the type of object in string (eg: 'function').
 For more info, check out the source code.
 The doc is there on what is supported and what isn't
         - getUUID() - This will return a UUID.
 The algo is a fast UUID generator, RFC4122 version 4 compliant.
 For more info, check out the source code.
         - isEpochTimeInMs(epochTime) - Will return **true** if its in milliseconds & **false** if its in seconds.
 Will throw error if the input is neither milliseconds or seconds

+3. Whenever you do any development, run `gulp dev`.
+This will do:
+    - generate `index.html` from `/www/modules/main-view/pre-index.html` and put the file at `/www/index.html`
+    - compile all `.scss` file into `.css` files
+    - insert all CSS & JS file as import (eg: `<link...>` and `<script...`) into `/www/index.html`.
+This means all CSS & JS file under `/www/modules/**/*` and also all CSS & JS for `/www/lib` based on what is specified in their bower.json file

+4. `npm start` will run a simple HTTP server just to serve the `/www/index.html` file.
+It isn't a live reload server thus any changes that happen to the files, you would have to refresh the browser

+5. `gulp watch` will watch all `.scss` files for changes then compile them to `.css` files